bocadilloproject/bocadillo/docs/topics/http/requests.md

 It is possible to process the request as a stream of **bytes chunks**.

-This is useful when the request body may be too large to be fully loaded in memory.

 To do so, iterate (asynchronously) over the request object itself:

 ```python